EarthyScience/FAIRSenDD/mid-term-report/fairsendd-mid-term-report.md

 Actual: Ongoing

 Objectives:

--Ensure a smooth day-to-day management of the project -Guarantee the timely submission of deliverables -Ensure smooth execution of the project, on schedule, and within budget
+- Ensure a smooth day-to-day management of the project
+- Guarantee the timely submission of deliverables
+- Ensure smooth execution of the project, on schedule, and within budget
--Organise progress and final meetings
+- Organise progress and final meetings
--Communicate the progress of the project to ESA
+- Communicate the progress of the project to ESA

 Done:

--Biweekly meetings
+- Biweekly meetings
--Every second meeting: with ESA TO
+- Every second meeting: with ESA TO
--Stephan Sahm from jolin.io joined meetings during WP3 to discuss code enhancements
+- Stephan Sahm from jolin.io joined meetings during WP3 to discuss code enhancements

 # Challenges and Solutions

--Any obstacles encountered and how they were addressed.
+- Any obstacles encountered and how they were addressed.
--Impact of these challenges on the project timeline or outcomes.
+- Impact of these challenges on the project timeline or outcomes.
--Multi step CWL vs one step CWL
+- Multi step CWL vs one step CWL

 ## Overhead for small data sets

--Overhead: loading (meta) data and code to memory
+- Overhead: loading (meta) data and code to memory

 - Time to ask the OS to get a single file is const. regardless of file size
 - Execution time of function rqatrend could be lowered drastically for a single time series, but not on a bigger dataset